 Money is meant to quantify and save value, and is used to reward the transfer of goods or the performance of services.
 All services are fundamentally cognitive, and goods are a form of memory that is transferred psychically.
 The goods that exist are present on each person’s island, and when the goods are transferred, the person perceives the goods being transferred from the individual’s own island, in order to keep reality consistently true.
 Thus, if there are five quintillion people, then there are perceivably five quintillion times the number of each good and of each currency.
 Understanding this topic of inductive money and how a reality functions, while it is composed of islands of portrayal, is important to not becoming confused when understanding the full gamut of reality.

 An additional topic remains regarding the existence of portrayal of reality versus the technical constituency of reality.
 In the example portray — that a person portrays the existence of 5 quintillion people as 30 million people — there is a proportionality that is important to recognize.
 This issue of proportionality is particularly noticeable in the observation that if every of the 5 quintillion island-owners owned one cow, then there would be 5 quintillion cows.
-However, in the portrayal of the island-owner, that would equate to an average of 166.7 billion cows per person, which would seem absurd.
+However, in the portrayal of the island-owner, that would equate to an average of 166.7 billion cows per person, which would seem absurd (and emotionally inaccurate).
 Therefore, in addition to inductive money, there is also the concept of perceived money versus actual money.

 Because currency is a denomination of value, the personally known value a person perceives should remain the same, even if the island is portrayed as having a vastly different number of people (and cows) than technically exists in reality.
 Therefore, if every person of the 5 quintillion island-owners possesses one cow, then, on average (I say, “on average,” due to the categorical organization of perceived information), each person on the island would possess one cow.
 That would mean there would be a proportional difference of approximately 166.7 billion percent in actual cows vs perceived cows.
 That’s a huge difference!
 Therefore, if a person possesses one perceived cow, the person would own somewhere around 166.7 billion actual cows, and those cows would provide 166.7 billion times as much utility as one actual cow.